Participating as a Couple

-The Registration, Ranking, and Results® (R3®) system allows couples participating in the same Match to form pairs of program choices on their rank order lists that are considered in rank order when the matching algorithm is processed.
+Participating in the Match as a couple is a feature that allows two applicants to link their rank order lists in a Match, usually for purposes of obtaining positions in the same geographic location.
+When applicants participate in an NRMP Match as a couple, their rank order lists form pairs of program choices that are considered by the matching algorithm.
 A couple will match to the most preferred pair of programs on their rank order lists where each partner has been offered a position.

 - Each program ranked by one partner must be paired with an active program or with an indication of “No Match” by the other partner.

 Specific to the Main Residency Match:

 Charges for More Than 20 Unique Programs

 Each partner of a couple may rank up to 20 unique programs on their primary rank order lists and up to 20 unique programs on all their supplemental rank order lists combined before incurring any additional charges.